 - Dedicated cast members for towel refreshing or food and drink orders.

 - Mini fridge, TV, safe and ceiling fan.

 How much does a Grand Californian cabana cost?

 Poolside cabanas at the Grand Californian Hotel are offered for a full day (9:30am-6:00pm) and for a half day (9:30am-1:30pm or 2:00pm-6:00pm).
 You can book at 60 days out by calling (714) 635-2300.
 Prices vary.

 Grand Californian Hotel Spa

-After touring Disneyland Resort, you’re going to need a little “me time” and the Mandara Spa is the perfect solution.
+After touring Disneyland Resort, you’re going to need a little “me time” and the Tenaya Stone Spa is the perfect solution.
 From facials, to massages, acupressure, and wraps—you can find exactly what you need to relax here.

 Grand Californian Hotel Dining

-- Fine dining is available at Napa Rose, along with the new Princess dining experience for breakfast.
+Fine dining is available at Napa Rose, along with the Princess dining experience for breakfast.